madhanganesh/todopad/README.md

 2. Show data (relative day) in the list
 [Done]

-3. Parse any link in the notes and show links and open from todo item
+3. Parse any link in the notes and show links and open from todo item [Done]

-4. Refactor edit HTML
+4. Click on link icon is confusing esp i there is only one link

 5. Run google page insights - and fix the perf issues